Deploy sample App Engine application

 Test completed task

 Click Check my progress to verify your performed task.
-If you have completed the task successfully you will granted with an assessment score.
+If you have completed the task successfully you will be granted with an assessment score.

 Task 5.
 Run the scan

 The scan does not run immediately, but is queued for later execution; it can take hours before the scan executes, depending on current load.
-For more information about these form settings, refer to Using Cloud Security Scanner.
+For more information about these form settings, refer to Using Web Security Scanner.

 Click Save to create the scan.